swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 Kubernetes cluster.
 Using the labels defined previously, you'll be able to start the training of the model on the node with the GPU.

-Additionally, as the experiment is now being reproduced directly from the CI/CD pipeline, we will modify the workflow to automatically push the results to the DVC remote storage and enable the updated lock file to be committed to the repository automatically.
+Additionally, as the experiment is now being trained directly from the CI/CD pipeline, the workflow will be modified to automatically push the results to the remote storage with DVC and to commit the updated lock file to the repository automatically.

+!!! tip

+    When proposing changes to the model files in a branch, you no longer need to run `dvc repro` locally before pushing your code with `git push`.
+However, you will need to obtain the updated `dvc.lock` file, which is automatically generated, by using `git pull` before submitting your changes.

 Update the `.github/workflows/mlops.yaml` file.